 1. On the SIP tab, enable SIP protocol support.
-Click the toggle switch.

 The toggle switch turns amber and the Global SIP Settings area becomes editable.

 SIP Server Networks: Here you can add or select the SIP servers (provided by your ISP) the SIP clients should be allowed to connect to; for security reasons, do not select Any.
 How to add a definition is explained on the Definitions & Users > Network Definitions > Network Definitions page.